 At Royal Holloway, students are given a thorough training in music theory and analysis, starting with the theory of tonal music, including approaches to small- and large-scale form, harmony and counterpoint.
 For those wanting to take their studies further, these can be extended to specialised techniques such as Schenkerian analysis.
 There is also a focus on pre-tonal and post-tonal music, with students encountering suitable methods for analysis.
 The emphasis of theory training at Royal Holloway is not to analyse music simply for its own sake, but rather to equip students with the ability to grasp the workings of Western art music in order to better understand its function and meaning in the society in which it was written.

-The Music Department at Royal Holloway has a well-established national and international reputation in musical performance.
+The Department of Music at Royal Holloway has a well-established national and international reputation in musical performance.
 It has nurtured the talents of musicians who have subsequently occupied a distinguished position in musical life both in the United Kingdom and abroad.
 The performance programme plays an integral role in the life of the Music Department.
 Our performance facilities are excellent, with a newly refurbished recital space in our main building and well-equipped and -appointed performance teaching and practice rooms elsewhere on campus.
-We also hold regular concerts in the College's magnificent Picture Gallery and the award-winning Windsor Building Auditorium which seats 400 people.
+We also hold regular concerts in the University's magnificent Picture Gallery and the award-winning Windsor Building Auditorium which seats 400 people.

 Studying performance